This post may contain affiliate links. Please see my disclosure policy for details.

 2. Your Tintagel Castle ticket will have time restricted entry

-Since the new bridge has been built at Tintagel Castle, English Heritage have now introduced a timed ticket system to try and combat the amount of crowds and protect the site.
+Since the new bridge has been built at Tintagel Castle, English Heritage have now introduced a timed ticket system to try and combat the number of crowds and protect the site.

 To avoid disappointment and waiting around all day, it is recommended to book your tickets online and in advance.
 This way you can book a time that suits you and visit at the time you need to.